Children's A&E suspended at Bedford Hospital

 Clinics will continue as normal, acting chief executive Stephen Conroy said.
 He also apologised for the situation.

 The changes were brought about by a decision by Health Education East of England and the General Medical Council to withdraw junior medical trainees from the hospital's paediatric department from 31 July.

 From 1 August, the trust will no longer provide overnight inpatient care on Riverbank Ward, planned medical procedures or care.

-Children will be cared for by their Bedford consultant at Milton Keynes Hospital or another neighbouring hospital.'Sorry for anxiety'
+Children will be cared for by their Bedford consultant at Milton Keynes Hospital or another neighbouring hospital.